Rich-Harris/degit/bin/help.md

   bitbucket:user/repo
   https://bitbucket.com/user/repo

-You can a #ref to any of the above:
+You can append a #ref to any of the above:

   ## Branches (defaults to master)
   user/repo#dev